jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 mobile users against malware\-enabled scams.
+This enhanced protection feature will analyze and automatically block the installation of apps from
+Internet sideloaded sourcesbrowsers,
-This enhanced protection feature will analyze and automatically block the installation of apps fromInternet sideloaded sourcesbrowsers, messaging apps and file managers that declare their intent to use sensitive permissions that are frequently used for financial fraud and scams.These collaborations also extend towards policy areas.
+messaging apps and file managers that declare their intent to use sensitive permissions that are frequently used for financial fraud and scams.
+These collaborations also extend towards policy areas.
 This year, CSA updated Singapores cybersecurity legislation.
 This update was done in